wookdev/wookdev.github.io/imho/iMac.md

 and enjoyed working on it.

 So one day, I went to CompUSA and picked out a red, slot loading, iMac DV.
-(The box says: &quot;Strawberry&quot;, in case you were wondering.
+(The box says: "Strawberry", in case you were wondering.
 Apple can take their colors and shove them.)
 The theory goes (this is about computer theory number one, after all) that this is a machine that I would not be tempted to play with.
 There were no expansion options, no slots, and only